Muz32/python-challenge/README.md

 -Greatest decrease in profits

 2. Pypoll Subfolder:
-The second subfolder, houses another Python script to calculate election results.
+This subfolder, houses a Python script to calculate election results.
 This script analyses election results from the provided data in the 'resources' folder.
 Upon execution, it calculates and prints the following election analysis:
 -Total votes cast